 An Alzheimer’s diagnosis is typically made in the last decade or two of life.
 When life insurance companies look at potential customers, they assess how likely they are to pass away.
 They do this to determine the financial risk that they will need to take on when insuring you because if your beneficiaries file a claim, they will need to pay out several thousand dollars.
 If you have a lifestyle or medical condition that increases your risk of death, then life insurance companies will either charge you much higher premiums to offset the financial risk they are taking, or in some cases, they will deny you coverage altogether.
 Since a large percentage of Alzheimer’s disease patients end in death, most life insurance companies will deny you coverage if you have it.
 However, there are some options available for those who have Alzheimer’s.

-Alzheimer’s disease is very common, and it is often incredibly devastating for those it affects.
+Alzheimer’s disease is very common.
+You might know somebody who has it or have at least seen somebody suffering from it in the movies.
+It is often incredibly devastating for those it affects.
 It is a brain disorder that slowly affects many neurological functions, including memory, language, and general cognitive ability.
 It progresses over time, and as of right now is irreversible, although the medical community is working to develop treatments for it.
 Alzheimer’s typically affects people over the age of 60, although there are rare cases where it appears at a younger age.
 People who have Alzheimer’s develop abnormal clumps of fibers in the brain, and they lose connections between neurons as well.
 This prevents the brain from functioning normally.

 What Kind of Coverage is Available?